Gerald Casale: Personal life

-In 1970, he was a student at Kent State University in Kent, Ohio, and was a witness to the 1970 Kent State Shootings.
+In 1970, he was a student at Kent State University in Kent, Ohio, and witnessed the 1970 Kent State Shootings.
 Two people killed at the shootings, Jeffrey Miller and Allison Krause, were friends of Casale.
 In a 2020 interview, he stated, "I went through some traumatic change.
-It was just a fork in the road where you realize everything you’ve been told is a lie...We didn’t see progress.
-We saw it going backwards, we start getting more tribal and more demonically mean, and more chaotic."
+It was just a fork in the road where you realize everything you've been told is a lie. [...]
+We didn't see progress.
+We saw it going backwards, we start getting more tribal and more demonically mean and more chaotic."

 Casale took an interest in wine after moving to California in 1978.
 In the 1990s he taught classes in wine tasting for three years during Devo's hiatus.
 In 2014, he announced that he would be opening a new wine company, the 50 by 50, selling Pinot noirs.

 Casale bought the historic Josef Kun House in 2007 and spent seven years in meticulous restoration with the help of preservationist James Rega.
 The house was designed by Richard Neutra in the early 1930s.
 Casale placed the house on the market in 2015.

 On February 17, 2014, Casale's younger brother and fellow Devo bandmate Bob Casale died at age 61.
 According to Gerald, it was a "sudden death from conditions that led to heart failure."

 On September 11, 2015, Casale married Krista Napp in Santa Monica, California.
 Prior to the wedding, the couple had reportedly been questioned by friends about the date coinciding with the 14th anniversary of the September 11th attacks.
 After joking that he and Napp were "the Twin Towers of love", a friend who was in charge of the cake fashioned a 9/11-themed reception without their knowledge, featuring a cake baked in the shape of the Twin Towers, box cutters as party favors and table place setting cards featuring images of box cutters with "Gerald & Krista" engraved on them.
 After TMZ ran a story about the event on September 14 and published photos, Casale received significant backlash from the media and online.
-Apologizing to anyone who was offended, Casale called the reception a "surprise" and a "set-up", explaining that his friend "thought it was some sort of transgressive sick humor, and the problem is, it's not funny."
+Apologizing to anyone who was offended, Casale called the reception a "surprise" and a "set-up", explaining that his friend "thought it was some sort of transgressive sick humor and the problem is, it's not funny."

 As of 2021, Casale lives on a ranch in Napa, California.
 On November 17, 2022, Casale's wife gave birth to their first child, Inara.

+In a 2022 interview with Spin, Casale stated that his five favorite albums were Bob Dylan's Greatest Hits (1967), The Velvet Underground & Nico (1967), the Jimi Hendrix Experience's Electric Ladyland (1968), David Bowie's Diamond Dogs (1974) and the Chemical Brothers' Dig Your Own Hole (1997).

 Casale and the other Devo members used to be part of the Church of the SubGenius.